 Same as with models, professional studios often have a test rate.
 You might have to book super last minute but many would prefer to have someone in using the space that could potentially become a regular client, than have an empty studio.
 Or shoot on location and think creatively about this.
 Many pubs have quirky function rooms that are totally empty in the daytime and free to use.
 You might have to buy lunch there but that’s no hardship!
 Or approach wedding venues.
 Again they are often empty in the week and might appreciate collaborating on a shoot so that they get some fresh images to use too.

 You could try to do everything yourself but I always feel that bouncing creative ideas around with a team and then producing the shoot with everyone bringing their unique skill sets to the table is always stronger.
 At the same time, keep it small.
 When too many get involved the concept can end up being diluted in order to accommodate everyone’s needs.
 Prioritise what will work for each shoot and who needs to be on the team rather than having people there just because you are industry pals or someone wants to get some new photos for their business.

 At the very least your shoot is worth doing so that you get some awesome images for your own website, your blog and your social media.
 But if you manage to do something original and strong enough, then a wedding blog or magazine might publish it.
-My favourites are Rock n Roll Bride and Mr and Mrs Unique who both publish shoots and also will use images to illustrate articles.
+My favourites are Rock n Roll Bride and Unique Rebels Union who both publish shoots and also will use images to illustrate articles.
 There are dozens of blogs and wedding magazines and whatever the style of your shoot, there will be one that is a good fit.
 If you get turned down by any, don’t give up.
 We’ve ALL been in that position.
 Just pick yourself up and try another one or aim to make your next shoot so killer that they’ll all be fighting over it!